 Since the purchase of Duwamish Hill Preserve by the City of Tukwila in 2004, the restoration process has also been guided by a local special interest group, the Friends of the Hill, and Forterra, a company that specializes in providing land-based solutions to address the climate crisis and support prosperous green communities.

 Today, the Duwamish Hill Preserve is dedicated to the conservation of the rich cultural history of Native Americans.
 But also, Duwamish Hill Preserve is an example of how suburban sprawl can be abated, environmental degradation decreased, and urban green spaces enhanced.
 Community woodlands and urban parks like Duwamish Hill Preserve are also critical to mitigating regional flooding from storms, while encouraging socialization and exercise within communities.

 As an outdoor classroom, The Duwamish Hill Preserve teaches local students about native plants, local wildlife, and the importance of protected habitats.
 The variety of life, or biodiversity, within a particular ecosystem is essential for the support of all life on Earth.
 Since the Duwamish Hill Preserve sits at an elevated position, it offers a prime vantage point over the city and one which gave ancestral tribe members the ability to watch for incoming groups.

 Between private partnerships, the local community, and the City of Tukwila government, this historical hill, which is named after a glacial remnant, will continue to preserve many local species and fauna that are rarely seen outside the Duwamish River banks.
 This river flows along the lower 12-mile portion of Washington state’s Green River.
 Known as the Duwamish Waterway, it is Seattle’s only river and provide a prime environment for schools of salmon and recreational fishing.

-Read our article on Gene Coulon Memorial Beach Park next.
+Read our article on Cecil Moses Memorial Park next.